First published on 21 Jun 2012. Updated on 5 Jul 2012.

 Where to stay

-flies daily from Sydney to Muscat via Dubai.
-They’ve just introduced a widescreen ‘ICE’ system offering 1,200 channels of movies, TV, audio, games, SMS and email.
+Emirates flies daily from Melbourne to Muscat via Dubai.
+Emirates has just introduced a new widescreen 'ICE' system offering 1,200 channels of movies, TV, audio and games, along with SMS and email.
 The airline is also launching Airbus A380 superjumbo services from Melbourne to Dubai in October.

 Time Out Promotion